 There are two main ways red and processed meat can increase your risk.
 Both contain haem, a red pigment.
 It is thought this could harm cells in your bowel and trigger the production of N-nitroso compounds, which are chemicals that can cause cancer.
 The way some processed meats are preserved can also produce these chemicals in the bowel, and cooking at high temperatures (such as grilling or barbecuing) can produce other potentially harmful chemicals.

 There is some good news.
 Red meat contains really beneficial nutrients including protein, iron, and vitamin B12, so it is more about moderation than cutting it out, and selecting good quality produce.
-Also research shows that high-fibre diets can protect you against the risks so ensuring you have plenty of roughage can help.
+Aim to eat no more than about three portions of red meat a week, which is around 350–500g cooked weight (or 525–750g raw weight) a week.
+Also, research shows that high-fibre diets can protect you against the risks so ensuring you have plenty of roughage can help.